Romania's national airline Tarom as well as all major European Airlines

 Eurail Romania Pass - 'Eurail train Passes' for non-European citizens

-The Romanian Railway Company (SNCFR) operates service between all of Romania's main cities and tourist areas.
+The Romanian Railway Company (SNCFR) operates service between most of Romania's main cities and tourist areas.

 For information on domestic train schedules and fares please check our